oracle/truffleruby/doc/user/compatibility.md

 #### mark functions of `RDATA` and `RTYPEDDATA`

 The `mark` functions of `RDATA` and `RTYPEDDATA` are not called during garbage collection but periodically.
-The information about objects is cached as they are assigned to structs, and periodically run all `mark` functions when the cache has become full to represent those object relationships in a way that the garbage collector will understand.
+The information about objects is cached as they are assigned to structs, and TruffleRuby periodically runs all `mark` functions when the cache has become full to represent those object relationships in a way that the garbage collector will understand.
 The process should behave identically to MRI.